steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

 Now what's true from an Engineering perspective is that this bug is likely not important enough to tackle right now and that it should be prioritized.

 What hopefully isn't true in your business is that no-one will ever care about this issue and that it will never be fixed.
-Instead, I hope you periodically address technical issues brought up during prioritized work and you fix bugs like "Loose shelf in kitchen cabinent".
+Instead, I hope you periodically address technical issues brought up during prioritized work and you fix bugs like "Loose shelf in kitchen cabinet".

 ## Business Perspective